boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 ![Map Marker Size Container](/static/assets/visualizing-data/visualization-widgets/images/map/markersize.png)

-After configuring the marker size field, the map renders as follows.
+After configuring the marker size field, the map renders as follows:

 ![Map with Marker Size](/static/assets/visualizing-data/visualization-widgets/images/map/mapwithmarkersize.png)

-> **Note:** After configuring the marker size, the width and height of marker settings under the property panel will be disabled automatically.
+> **Note:** After configuring the marker size, the width and height of the marker settings under the property panel will be disabled automatically.

 ![Bubble map Marker tooltip](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemap-markerdata.png)

 ![Bubble map Marker tooltip](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemap-markerdim.png)

-You can use the aggregation function to change the `Marker Tooltip` Which column bounds from the `Measures` section.
+You can use the aggregation function to change the column bounds in the `Marker Tooltip` from the `Measures section`.

 ![Bubble map Marker tooltip Data](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemarker-tooltipagg.png)

-You can filter the data using the `Filter` option for both `Measure` and `Dimensions` field data.
+To filter the data, you can use the `Filter` option for both `Measure` and `Dimensions` field data.
 For more details, refer to this [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Bubble map Marker tooltip filter](/static/assets/visualizing-data/visualization-widgets/images/map/bubblemap-marfil.png)